fpv-iplab/leveraging_gaze_som_vllms_human_obj_anticipation/README.md

 And... that's it!
 The environment is ready.

 ### 4. Inference environment setup
-The same as the gaze environment happens with the inference env: nothing needs to be manually installed after creating the environment with:
+The same as the gaze environment happens with the inference env: nothing needs to be manually installed after creating the environment with
 ```bash
 conda env create -f environment_inference.yaml
 ```